mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

                           The index for these properties can also be different for every instance.

 Careful consideration must be taken when choosing which property type to use for the properties of the custom control.
-For example, an Animatable property type can be animated but requires a lot more resources (both in its execution and memory footprint) compared to an event-side only property.
+For example, an Animatable property type can be animated, but requires a lot more resources (both in its execution and memory footprint) compared to an event-side only property.

 Property registration for transistions and animations is via `GetPropertyIndex`, an example is shown in [rendering](#rendering).